 Such a relationship exists when the employer directly controls and supervises the employees and lays down the instructions to monitor the control.
 As per the Income tax laws, a tax deduction is required when-

 The employer makes the payment to the employee

 When salary is paid to the employee

 The income which is lower than the maximum amount of head salaries is not chargeable to tax.

 Here are a Few Reasons for Delay in TDS Refund

-- If you have entered a wrong IFSC code, then also your TDS refund would not be processed.
+If you have entered the wrong IFSC code, then also your TDS refund will not be processed.
 The bank department would not be able to identify your bank details with the wrong IFSC code.

-- If you have outstanding liabilities, then also your income tax refund would not be processed.
-Under Section 245 of the Income tax act, the assessing officer can help you adjust your refund of unpaid dues from the last year.
+If you have outstanding liabilities, then also your income tax refund will not be processed.
+Under Section 245 of the Income Tax Act, the assessing officer can help you adjust your refund of unpaid dues from the last year.
 You would receive an email notification to file for income tax rectification.
-In certain cases, your Chartered accountant (CA) can also help you rectify it or sought the information.
+In certain cases, your Chartered accountant (CA) can also help you rectify it or seek the information.